© Elena Elisseeva | Dreamstime.com

 Vitamin A Deficiency Symptoms

-Vitamin A really does improve your vision—it’s a key element in night vision.
-But that’s not all: it also plays a role in healthy skin, lungs, intestines, and the respiratory tract, and protects against infections.
+Vitamin A really does play a role in improving your vision—it’s a key element in night vision.
+But that’s not all: research suggests that it also plays a role in healthy skin, lungs, intestines, and the respiratory tract, and protects against infections.

 In developed countries, deficiency is rare, but it is common among people who rely on rice as a staple food.
 It can also result from chronic diarrhea, celiac disease, cystic fibrosis, pancreatic disorders, or liver damage.